-In this more limited form of PLA, students at Lewis may apply for credit for a course offered by Lewis through a challenge exam or by preparing a portfolio for the course.
-Not all departments at Lewis accept this form of PLA and the applicant must be able to demonstrate that s/he has met the entire package of student learning outcomes for the course.
+Students at Lewis may earn credit for a course offered by Lewis University through a challenge exam or by preparing a portfolio for the course.
+Not all departments at Lewis accept this form of PLA and the applicant must be able to demonstrate that s/he has met the student learning outcomes for the course.

-A Challenge Exam is a comprehensive test developed by faculty for certain courses to evaluate the student’s proficiency in a course.
+A Challenge Exam is a comprehensive test developed by faculty for certain courses to evaluate a student’s proficiency in a course.
 The Challenge Exam will cover information as outlined in the course module, course outline or syllabus, and the required textbook(s).
-A student wishing to take a Challenge Exam is advised to obtain these course materials to prepare for the exam.
-The exam must be completed before the student’s final semester at Lewis.
+Students interested in taking a Challenge Exam should obtain these course materials to prepare for the exam.
 The student may make arrangements for an exam date by contacting the PLA Coordinator in the School for Professional and Continuing Education.
 A Challenge Exam may be taken only once by a student.
-The student is charged the fee to take the exam at the time of application.
-College Departments provide Challenge Exams to the SPCE and alter or update them as necessary.

 Once a student registers to develop a PLA Portfolio, the timeline for completing the individual portfolio (by subject area) is one calendar year.
 Similar to all other PLA methods, the portfolio must be completed by the student and evaluated by the faculty member prior to the student’s last semester at the University.
 The portfolio is a measure of previous learning and is not to be equated with an Independent Study.

 Students interested in writing a PLA Portfolio for a course in the Lewis University Undergraduate Catalog must attend a free, 1 hour PLA Orientation.
 To obtain further information contact Dr. Anne Rapp, the PLA coordinator at (815)836-5778.